 Preventing rat bite fever and treatment

-Prevention for rat bite fever is typically easy, as long as you don’t make any contact with rat or any rodent, it has decrease your probability to get rat bite fever.
+Prevention of rat bite fever is typically easy, as long as you don’t make any contact with a rat or any rodent, it has decreased your probability to get rat bite fever.

 There is a record of death following the case of rat bite fever, however, the percentage is very low as long as the treatment is prompt and right.